LunarLumos/perl/README.md

 - **Modifying Hash with `splice`**: Simulate value replacement.

 ### 4. [**File Handling** 📁](./File_Handling)
-This folder contains Perl scripts for basic file operations.
+Demonstrates basic file operations.

 - **Check if a File Exists**: Verify file presence using `-e`.
-- **Prompt for User Input**: Get filenames from user.
+- **Prompt for User Input**: Get filenames from the user.
 - **Read from a File**: Open and read file contents.
 - **Write to a File**: Create or overwrite file content.
 - **Append to a File**: Add content to an existing file.